ibm-cloud-docs/cloud-databases/howto-provisioning.md

 Users can optionally set:

 1. **The resource group** - If you are organizing your services into [resource groups](/docs/resources?topic=resources-bp_resourcegroups), you can specify the resource group in this field.
 Otherwise, you can leave it at default.
-2. **Disk encryption** - A Key Protect instance can be selected if the user has Key Protect configured.
-If it is configured, once the service is selected, a disk encryption key can be selected from the Key Protect service.
-By default, Key Protect is not used and the deployment automatically creates and manages its own disk encryption key.
+2. **Disk encryption** - A Key Protect instance and key can be selected if the user has their own Key Protect instance.
+If you do not use your own key, the deployment automatically creates and manages its own disk encryption key.
 3. **Initial resource allocation** - Specify initial memory and disk sizes for your databases.
 The minimum sizes of memory and disk are selected by default.
 4. **CPU allocation** - Choose dedicated compute resources for your deployment.
 With dedicated cores, your resource group is given a single-tenant host with a guaranteed minimum reserve of cpu shares.
 Your deployments are then allocated the number of CPUs you specify.
 The default `Shared CPU` uses compute resources on shared hosts.
 5. **Endpoints** - You can configure the types [Service Endpoints](/docs/services/cloud-databases?topic=cloud-databases-service-endpoints) on your deployment.
 The default is that connections to your deployment can be made from the public network.

-Once you select the appropriate settings, click **Create** to start the provisioning process off.
+Once you select the appropriate settings, click **Create** to start the provisioning process.

-The database takes some time to deploy.
-The user is navigated back to the {{site.data.keyword.cloud_notm}} Dashboard.

 ## Using the Command-Line